 Usually, a superior silk fabric is used to make the traditional kimonos.
 A habutai silk is a favourite.
 It is a lightweight, shimmering material .
 Spun silk is also used.

 The summer kimono which is more casual in nature is made of lightweight cotton fabric.
-Usually blue and white are the colours used for these kimonos called Yukata but other bright colours and floral patterns are also used.
+Usually blue and white are the colors used for these kimonos called Yukata but other bright colors and floral patterns are also used.

-Colours of the fabric depended on many factors.
-Colour combinations were very important in traditional Japanese kimonos – it was mostly dependant on seasons.
+Colors of the fabric depended on many factors.
+Color combinations were very important in traditional Japanese kimonos – it was mostly dependant on seasons.
 The political class also was one-factor.
-More on this on the different colour combinations used in Kimonos can be read here.
+More on this on the different color combinations used in Kimonos can be read here.

 How are kimonos made?